freeamac/BookLib/README.md

 # Development

-Gradle (currently version 7.1.1) is utilized to build an run the applications in a Ubuntu environment (currently version 20.04.5 LTS) under Windows WSL2.
+Gradle (currently version 7.1.1) is utilized to build an run the applications in a Windows 11 environment.
+Formerly it was developed under an Ubuntu environment (version 20.04.5 LTS) under Windows WSL2.
+It still could be developed in that environment but running in that environment prevents access to the Microsoft IME for non-English input (ie. Japanese).
+For more details see [IME Experiments](docs/ime_experiments/README.md)

 The current version of java being used is openjdk 11.0.17